SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay, I'm excited to learn."

-"I'm going to make pancakes right beside you, so you can watch and ask questions."
+"I will make pancakes right beside you, so you can watch and ask questions."

 "Sounds good."